AlaSQL/alasql/README.md

 We appreciate any and all contributions we can get.
 If you feel like contributing, have a look at [CONTRIBUTING.md](https://github.com/alasql/alasql/blob/develop/CONTRIBUTING.md)

+## Rebuilding the parser

+To rebuild the parser, follow these steps:

+* Make changes to alasqlparser.jison
+* `npm install -g jison`
+* `npm run jison`
+* `npm test` to validate the changes made
+* Commit changes to alasqlparser.jison and alasqlparser.js

 ## Credits